openshift/training/beta-1-setup.md

 `hello-openshift` pod.
 This is because we did not pre-fetch its Docker image, so the node is pulling it from a registry.
 Later we will set up a local Docker registry for OpenShift to use.
 You should also note that we no longer see the router pod in the output.
-This is because the router is part of the "default" namespace, used for core infrastructure components.
+This is because the router is part of the `default` namespace, used for core infrastructure components.

 Look at the list of Docker containers with `docker ps` to see the bound ports.